 - Plant Delights Nursery sells eight different varieties of agapanthus for $15 each.

-- Real Flora offer pairs of agapanthus plants for just under $25.
+- Kens Nursery offer pairs of agapanthus plants for about $16 or less.

 Give agapanthus plants a thorough soaking at least once per week in warm weather, but avoid watering when it is cool and moist out.
 As the plants begin to grow in spring, feed them with a balanced, all-purpose fertilizer and again in late summer after the blossoms have faded.